SSWConsulting/SSW.Rules.Content/rules/consistent-sharepoint-sites/rule.md

 ---
 type: rule
-title: Do you have your SharePoint Sites consistent?
+title: Do you have consistent SharePoint Sites?
 uri: consistent-sharepoint-sites
 authors:
   - title: Warwick Leahy